 Though we are still young in our ski racing careers, there's a lot we have already worked through and experienced.
 George and Luke have both completed impressive recoveries from knee injuries.
-Two years ago, Jimmy and Luke raised $78,000 to help bridge the National Training Group funding gap.
+Four years ago, Jimmy and Luke raised $78,000 to help bridge the National Training Group funding gap.
 All three of us have learned from mistakes and successes alike.
 We took different paths, starting from opposite sides of the country, but ended up in the same place.
 All of three of us came from families that knew nothing about ski racing.
 Now, we want to share--as older skier to younger skier--what we've learned, and what we are

 currently still learning We will be coaching you not as

 a coach removed from the sport, but as an athlete who

 understands and is currently living the same dream.

 American World Cup slalom skiing hasn't been Best in the World in a long time, aside from Mikaela Shiffrin's success.
 The American men hadn't scored World Cup points in over two years before Luke Winters' breakout race in Val d'Isere in 2019.
 The last American men's

 slalom victory was fifteen years ago.
 This is why we call our camp the "American Slalom Project."
 The three of us strive everyday with the intent to put the U.S. back at the top of the slalom podium.
 We want you to be a part of that journey; we want you to join our movement.
 This season marks year five together as teammates, and after talking about it for a few years, we finally started a slalom camp!

 At the heart of it all, we absolutely love ski racing (slalom in particular).
 And we started this camp because we wanted to share our love of the sport with young racers.
 When we were young, we were all inspired by older, faster skiers to work hard and dream big, and now we want to give back to younger skiers in the same way.